-The MSt in Comparative Literature and Critical Translation is overseen by a Steering Committee which consists of the Course Convenors, one other senior academic, the Academic Mentor, and two student representatives.
+The MSt in Comparative Literature and Critical Translation is overseen by a Steering Committee which consists of the Course Convenors, senior academics from participating faculties, and two student representatives.
 The Steering Committee meets once each term.

 1.7 Key Places